rg-wood/godwrot/README.md

-# Dismas Remade Player's Guide
+# Wyrgüd

-Static HTML document for 'Dismas Remade Player's Guide'.
+Powered by the Apocalypse hack for grimdark gaming

 Requirements: